 The fluting is key for lightweighting packaging

 When you calculate the weight of your end product, you will notice that changing the basis weight of the fluting has a big effect on the total weight.
-Especially when you design triple wall solutions.
-By using Holmen INNR in all the inner layers of a double or triple-wall containerboard, both as fluting and interliner, you can truly see the effect of lightweighting your containerboard components.
+By using Holmen INNR in all the inner layers of a double or triple-wall containerboard, both as fluting and interliner, you will truly see the lightweighting effect.
+We can help you calculate the difference, find your contact below.

 Why use interliner for containerboard?

-What is interliner for containerboard, and why is it used?
+Since interliner is a relatively new product, you may ask what it is, and why it is used?
 The interliner is a containerboard component that stabilizes the intermediate layers.
 It's a complement to the corrugated layers (fluting) and the liner.
-By using a light-weight interliner paper for the inner layers you can lower the total weight of your product, and reduce carbon dioxide emissions.
-Read more about the use of interliner here.
+By using a light-weight interliner paper for the inner layers you will not only lower the total weight of your product, you will also reduce the carbon dioxide emissions.
+Learn more about interliner.

 By using new Holmen INNR for the inside layers of your containerboard, you can reduce your environmental impact and lower the weight of your finished product.
 Open video on YouTube.